zqzas/Network-Analyzer/prob3_irc/README.md

 Messages are normally seperated by "\r\n" in a packet's payload.

-And every line's format is same, so I could do it recursively to handle all the lines, you may see do_dissect() above.
+And every line's format is same, so I could do it recursively to handle all the lines, you may see do_dissect() in class IRC above.